 (P PLEASE TYPE) School: Challenger Number of Participants: 9 (1 student & 8 family/staff) Principal Approval: Tiffany Molina Grade(s) of Participan ts: 6 th grade Contact Person(s) at Governing Board Meeting: Alejandrina Garcia Destination of Travel: JW Marriott Starr Pas s in Tucson Type of Field Trip (Science, Social Studies, Substance e Abuse Prevention, Music, etc): Award Ceremony - - (ATTACH ADDITIONAL INFO RMATION AND SCHEDULE, IF APP ROPRIATE) SITE DATE LOCATION EDUCATIONAL VALUE This sixth grade student has been selected a Conference.
 The student will be recognized Banquet for their dedication to English Lang recognition is only given once yearly, and is will be used to fund transportation services during the OELAS Confere guage Acquisition, academic limited to only four Arizo nce Award Program and ics, and personal growth.
-This EMERGE NCY INFORMATION Emergency cards MUST be prepared prior to trip to in information/special information on allergies, etc. A conthe trip and a set must be filed with the school office production of the control of the con opy of these cards MUST be retained to the trip. ined by the chaperones throughout A final list of all student/adult participants shall be file overnight trips, a final list of participants shall also be Contact Person: Tiffany Molina Contact Phone Number(s): ., VERNIGHT TRIPS Field trip site has been assessed to assure the health, by Alejandrina Garcia/Director on October 25, 2019 through (visitation or contact) (Name/Position) (Date) (Circle One) with JW Marriott Starr Pass on October 25, 2019 LODGING PHONE NUMBER The student and family members will be provide 2019.
+This EMERGE NCY INFORMATION Emergency cards MUST be prepared prior to trip to include emergency phone numbers, emergency medical information/special information on allergies, etc. A copy of these cards MUST be retained by the chaperones throughout the trip and a set must be filed with the school office prior to the trip.
+A final list of all student/adult participants shall be file overnight trips, a final list of participants shall also be Contact Person: Tiffany Molina Contact Phone Number(s): FOR OVERNIGHT TRIPS Field trip site has been assessed to assure the health, safety, and any accommodations for special needs of all participants by Alejandrina Garcia/Director on October 25, 2019 through (visitation or contact) (Name/Position) (Date) (Circle One) with JW Marriott Starr Pass on October 25, 2019 LODGING PHONE NUMBER The student and family members will be provide 2019.
 Accoomodations are provided through the UELAS office at ADE.